There IS a way to conquer the perceived weakness and ALS terror that comes from twitching muscles.

 Well, if you’ve gotten to this article, you already know why.

 For other people who clicked on this article out of curiosity over the title, I will explain why perceived weakness is a horrible problem, and how it’s triggered by benign fasciculation syndrome or twitching muscles.

 Muscle twitching is so common, that tons of people end up doing Internet searches on the keywords of muscle twitching.
 Invariably, this leads them to ALS sites.

-ALS is an incurable, fatal disease, and muscle twitching is one of its symptoms.
+ALS is a terrifying disease, and muscle twitching is one of its symptoms.
 So is muscle weakness.

 A person with a harmless case of twitching muscles may then worry he or she has ALS.